lightblue-platform/lightblue-core/associations.md

 executing it.
 So smaller score means better performance.
 We will select the query plan with the smallest score.

+Ideally, score should reflect how quickly the next item in the resultset can be retrieved.
+For instance, a query that retrieves all elements of a collection without any filtering has the same, or similar score to a query that retrieves one row using a unique index.

 #### Scoring nodes:

+Scores given to individual nodes, in decreasing order:

+  - No associated node query
+  - A disjunction clause, score decreases with decreasing number of distinct fields
+  - A conjunction clause, score decreases with increasing number of indexed fields
+  - Fields with unique indexes only

+Scoring algorithm starts from the root, and processes the query plan in a depth first manner.
+The score of the node is the base score multiplied with (maxdepth - depth+1).
+The final score of the query plan is the sum of the scores of all nodes.

+In these examples, assume the scores are 40, 30, 20, 10.

+Example 1:

+Request query: { "field":"b.someValue", "op":"=", "rvalue":<value> }

+Query plan:
+  A
+  |
+  +-- B  { "field":"a_id", "op":"=", "rvalue":<$parent.id>}
+         { "field":"b.someValue", "op":"=", "rvalue":<value> }

+Node A score: 40 * 2
+Node B score: 20 * 1

+Total score: 100

+Query plan:
+  B  { "field":"b.someValue", "op":"=", "rvalue":<value> }
+  |
+  +-- A  { "field":"_id", "op":"=", "rvalue":<$parent.a_id>}

+Node B score: 20 * 2
+Node A score: 10 * 1

+Total score: 50

+Second query plan wins.

+Example 2:

+Request query: { "field":"someValue", "op":"=", "rvalue":<value> }

+Query plan:
+  A  { "field":"someValue", "op":"=", "rvalue":<value> }
+  |
+  +-- B  { "field":"a_id", "op":"=", "rvalue":<$parent.id>}

+Node A score: 20 * 2
+Node B score: 10 * 1

+Total score: 50

+Query plan:
+  B
+  |
+  +-- A  { "field":"_id", "op":"=", "rvalue":<$parent.a_id>}
+         { "field":"someValue", "op":"=", "rvalue":<value> }

+Node B score: 40 * 2
+Node A score: 20 * 1

+Total score: 100

+First query plan wins.